ameseee/kwk-curriculum-site/web-app/lessons/dom-manipulation/index.md

 * Continue to develop a basic understanding for JavaScript syntax
 * Understand how to query and update a page after its been loaded

 **Note**: You will need to write your code in Atom and run in the browser for this lesson.
-You can either watch this video or your instructor can walk you through how to connect HTML to a JavaScript file.
+You can either watch go through <a target="blank" href="{{ site.url }}/web-app/lessons/setup-project-atom">this guide</a> or your instructor can walk you through how to connect HTML to a JavaScript file.

 ## Technical Vocabulary